participator/would-you-rather/README.md

 Credits: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project Dependencies
+This project uses the following npm packages:

+- react
+- react-dom
+- react-icons
+- react-redux
+- react-router-dom
+- redux
+- redux-thunk

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+Must be ran before starting the application to install all project dependencies

 ### `yarn start`

 Runs the app in the development mode.\
+By default, the app launches on port 3000.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.